Miitomo: Features

 A Mii character greeting the player.
 Users could visit their own Miis' rooms to answer questions and send messages.

+Miitomo served as a social networking mobile application where users could communicate with friends by answering and sharing preset questions concerning a variety of topics.
+Players created Miis, user-customizable avatars, through a number of avenues.
+These include making Miis from scratch, automatically generating one using a selfie, transferring an existing avatar from the user's My Nintendo account, or inputting a QR code.
+The Miis are then manually assigned a synthesized voice and personality, akin to the Mii-creation mechanics in Tomodachi Life (2013), and placed inside a small room.

-Miitomo served as a conversational app where users could communicate with friends by answering questions on various topics, such as favorite foods or current interests.
-Similar to Tomodachi Life, which some of the Miitomo development team also worked on, players used a Mii avatar which they could create from scratch or obtain from their My Nintendo account or a QR code, and gave it a computer generated voice and personality.
-Users could add friends to Miitomo by communicating directly with their device or by linking the app to their Facebook and Twitter accounts.
-By tapping their Mii, users could answer various questions which were shared with their friends, while tapping their thought bubble allowed them to hear answers from other friends.
-Users could visit, or be visited by, other friends and were able to answer certain questions that would only be shared with a specific friend.
-Players were also able to take pictures of their Mii, known as "MiiFotos", which could be shared with friends as well as posted online.
+Users could add friends in Miitomo by communicating locally with their friends' devices or by linking the app to their Facebook or Twitter accounts.
+Users could answer questions by tapping on their Mii themselves, while tapping a Mii's thought bubble allowed the user to hear responses from other friends.
+Users could visit, or be visited by, other friends and could answer certain questions that would only be shared with a specific friend.
+Pctures of their Mii, known as Miifotos, could be taken, utilizing custom backdrops, text, or stickers, and shared online or between friends.

-Performing various actions in the app would earn "Miitomo Coins", which could also be obtained through in-app purchases.
-These coins could be spent on various clothing items that can be used to customize the user's Mii.
-Additional clothing items could be obtained through the "Miitomo Drop" minigame, which could be played by either spending "Miitomo Coins" or using Game Tickets earned through play.
-The app was tied into My Nintendo's rewards scheme, with users able to earn "Miitomo Platinum Points" by clearing missions such as changing their outfits daily or linking their accounts.
-Miitomo Platinum Points could be exchanged for special item rewards or additional Game Tickets, or could be combined with standard Platinum Points for other My Nintendo rewards.
+Performing various actions in the app, such as answering questions and completing daily missions, would earn virtual coins, which could also be obtained through in-app purchases.
+These coins could be spent in a shop to purchase clothing items for customizing the user's Mii.
+Exclusive clothing could be obtained through the pachinko-style Miitomo Drop minigame, which could be played by either spending coins or using "game tickets" earned through play.
+The app was tied into My Nintendo's rewards scheme, with users able to earn Platinum Points by clearing objectives such as getting a certain number of likes from friends or linking their social media accounts.
+Platinum Points could then be exchanged for special items, additional game tickets, or miscellaneous My Nintendo rewards.